 Hazel and blackthorn scrub is a natural part of the Burren landscape.
 However, due to a number of complex reasons, including changes in farming practices, reduction in human use of scrub and changes in weather patterns, this scrub is now spreading at an unprecedented rate on to the Burren’s orchid-rich grasslands.
 This results in a loss of this rare habitat and a threat to the region’s archaeology, while also limiting access for people and livestock.

-With support from BFCP and BLP (75% co-funding), farmers have removed 214ha of encroaching scrub and opened up a remarkable 137km of 3-4m wide access pathways through the scrub.
-This slow, tedious, difficult work has been done mostly using hand tools and has required a Burren Life investment of €1.925m, but it has greatly improved the habitats and management systems of many farms.
+With support from BFCP (75% co-funding), farmers have removed 214ha of encroaching scrub and opened up a remarkable 137km of 3-4m wide access pathways through the scrub.
+This slow, tedious, difficult work has been done mostly using hand tools and has required a BFCP investment of €1.925m, but it has greatly improved the habitats and management systems of many farms.

 Stone wall repair